 The colour also changes by oiling the wood.
 However, the degree of discolouration differs per type of wood.
 Some species get a light-yellow colour due to the linseed oil.
 Others get a deep brown colour again.
 You also get a discolouration when using your wooden spoons and bowls in practice.
 Oil and fats from the food give a gradual discolouration of the wood.
 If you use a spoon or spatula to bake with, the colour will change even more by caramelisation of the sugars in the wood.
 Sometimes I speed up this last process by baking the spoons in the oven.
 This gives them a nice dark colour in a relatively short time, making them look extra old.

-The wood should always be dried slowly after cutting, otherwise it will crack.
-Occasionally, cracks nevertheless occur.
+The wood should always be dried slowly after cutting, otherwise it might crack.
+Occasionally, cracks occur nevertheless .
 Sometimes this means that the work piece is reduced to firewood.
 Sometimes I can crop the piece so that the crack is gone.
 But sometimes… it might even contribute to a beautiful authentic look.